rezashahnazar/json-to-schema-converter/README.md

 ## Contributing

 Contributions are welcome!
-Here's how you can contribute to this project:
+Please feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)